stingraze/Guide-Bot-System-For-Web-Crawler/README.md

 This gave me an inspiration for having web crawler to have a guide bot that will use MCP (in two definitions, Master Control Progam and Model Context Protocol (more common nowadays)).
 Please feel free to expand on this idea and make it a standard for the future of web crawlers and its coordination through MCP by it being used by AI Agents and web crawlers.

-Created by ChatGPT Deep Research and Perplexity Deep Research on 12/16/2025.
+Created using ChatGPT Deep Research and Perplexity Deep Research on 12/16/2025 based on those ideas.

 (C)Tsubasa Kato - Inspire Search Corp. & Curioforce Corp.